About - BAUM LLC, founded by David R. Baum

 SELECT REPRESENTATIVE MATTERS

-* David successfully represented the Architectural Body Research Foundation against the Estate of Madeline Gins in New York Surrogate’s Court in connection with the unlawful taking of The Mechanism of Meaning, a major work of conceptual art with 82 panel canvases.
-After prevailing on a motion for summary judgment with a record that exceeded 6,000 pages, the Estate agreed in 2023 to divest the work under the supervision of the NY Attorney General and paid hundreds of thousands of dollars to reimburse legal fees.
+* David successfully represented a foundation against the Estate of Madeline Gins in Surrogate’s Court for ownership of The Mechanism of Meaning, a sprawling work of conceptual art, prevailing on summary judgment and requiring the Estate to divest the work under the Attorney General's supervision and reimburse hundreds of thousands in legal fees.

-* David successfully represented Swiss curator Oliver Wick in two parallel actions in Switzerland and New York regarding a forged Mark Rothko painting sold by Knoedler Gallery.
-As reported by The New York Times, David won a dismissal of the claims against Wick in the Swiss courts together with a judgment for Wick's legal fees, which ultimately led to a dismissal of the case in New York.
-Wick is the only defendant in any of the Knoedler cases to win a dismissal and an award of attorneys fees.
+* David successfully represented curator Oliver Wick in parallel Swiss and New York lawsuits regarding a forged Mark Rothko painting sold by Knoedler Gallery.
+He won a dismissal together with a judgment for legal fees in the Swiss courts, which led to a dismissal in New York.
+Wick is the only party in the Knoedler cases to win a dismissal and attorneys fees.

 * David successfully defended Ozzy Osbourne and his record label and publisher in California federal court in a lawsuit filed by the bassist and drummer on two classic multi-platinum albums, Blizzard of Ozz and Diary of a Madman, seeking millions in royalties.
-The case was dismissed on summary judgment.
 Daisley v.
 Osbourne, et al., 78 Fed.
 Appx.
 594 (9th Cir.
 2003), cert. denied, 541 U.S. 1030 (2004).
 The case was featured in a front-page Wall Street Journal article.

 * David won an injunction in Connecticut federal court against former employees, Genworth Financial, a leading investment firm, for the misappropriation of client information.
 Genworth Financial v.
 McMullan, 2010 WL 2428749 (D. Conn.
 2010).
 David also won sanctions for defendants' failure to preserve electronic information.
 Genworth Financial v.
 McMullan, 267 F.R.D.
 443 (D. Conn.
 2010), often cited as important precedent regarding e-discovery obligations.

-* Other clients in the music and entertainment space have included The Beatles, Bob Dylan, Bruce Springsteen, Paul Simon, Peter Gabriel, Mariah Carey, Pink, 'NSYNC, Wyclef Jean, TLC, and the Estates of The Notorious B.I.G., Jimi Hendrix, Woody Guthrie, and others, as well as most major record and music publishing companies.
+* Other clients in the music space include Paul McCartney, Bob Dylan, Bruce Springsteen, Paul Simon, Peter Gabriel, Mariah Carey, The Allman Brothers, Pink, 'NSYNC, Wyclef Jean, TLC, and the Estates of The Notorious B.I.G., Jimi Hendrix, Woody Guthrie, and most major record and music publishing companies.
 Clients in the movie and television industry have included Dreamworks, AETV, MTV and others.

 * Based on an impromptu cross-examination of a witness on the stand, David won a multi-party Chapter 11 trial in California federal court over the control of Fremont General, a lender with over $800 million in NOLs and $100 million in book value.
 The victory was reported in business and bankruptcy journals across the country.